BushLife - A Guide to Snowmobiling

 Yamaha Snowmobiles

-It’s in the fleet for a reason, but I bring it up because it describes some of the features that Yamaha comes up with and why they’re such a contender.
+It’s in the fleet for a reason, but I bring it up because itโ€™s the innovations that Yamaha comes up with and why they’re such a contender.

 Yamaha Comes With Some Challenges

 Working on a Yamaha is a royal pain in the ass!
 It takes me 4 hours to do an oil change on the Yamaha Attak.
-The dealer congratulated me as it took them 3.5, and they do oil changes regularly!
+The dealer congratulated me as it took them 3.5, and they do oil changes regularly!!!
 I’m sorry, but that is not normal.
 Seriously, it should be a 10-minute job!!!
 It’s as though their engineers have absolutely zero regard for people who work on these things occasionally.

 Yamaha Canada’s current lineup.